Road-Sea Southampton F.C.

 R.S.
-Southampton were a semi-professional football club, based at Marchwood near Southampton in Hampshire.
+Southampton were a semi-professional football club, based at Marchwood - a village near Totton in Hampshire.

 Commonly referred to locally as Road-Sea, they were best known for directly moving from Sunday parks football into the semi-professional Southern League.

 History

-The club was originally formed as Echo Social and played in the City of Southampton Sunday League.
-Following their promotion to the Senior section in 1973, the team was re-named Road-Sea after the freight shipping company owned by player-manager Peter Price.
-They continued their rise up through the divisions, winning every possible honour.
+The club was originally known as Echo Social and played in the City of Southampton Sunday League with great success.
+In 1973, they were re-named Road-Sea for sponsorship reasons - after the freight shipping company owned by player-manager Peter Price.
 In 1976–77 they reached the semi-final of the national FA Sunday Cup.

-With the aid of the company's financial backing, the club purchased some land at Marchwood, near Southampton and soon developed the site into an impressive facility.
-This resulted in an ambitious application to join the semi-professional Southern League being surprisingly accepted in 1982, despite the club having no previous history of playing Saturday football.
+With considerable financial backing, the club purchased some land at Marchwood, and soon developed the site into an impressive facility.
+This resulted in an ambitious application to join the semi-professional Southern League being surprisingly accepted in 1982, despite having no previous history of playing Saturday football.

-Whilst in the Southern League Southern Division, the club became known as R.S.
-Southampton and soon silenced their critics as they pushed for promotion to the Premier Division and after finishing a creditable 3rd in their debut season behind champions Fisher Athletic and Folkestone, they won promotion as champions in 1983–84.
-That season, they also enjoyed a fine run in the FA Vase where they reached Round 5 before being eliminated 1–2 away at Leyton Wingate.
+The club then became known as RS Southampton and soon silenced their critics as they pushed for promotion from the Southern Division.
+After finishing a creditable 3rd in their debut season behind Fisher Athletic and Folkestone, they were champions in 1983–84.
+They also enjoyed a fine run in the FA Vase, reaching Round 5 before being eliminated 1–2 away at Leyton Wingate.

 Road-Sea continued to thrive in the highly competitive Premier Division as they then finished 5th in 1984–85.
-The following season was much tougher and the club finished mid-table.
+The following season was much tougher and they finished mid-table.

-In 1986 Road-Sea became founder members of the newly created Wessex League.
-They then finished runners-up, reached the final of the Hampshire Senior Cup but won both the League and Russell Cotes Cups.
-However, their short but successful history was ended suddenly in June 1987 when Price retired and withdrew his financial backing.
+In 1986 Road-Sea became founder members of the newly created Wessex League, and just missed out on the inaugural title after finishing runners-up to Bashley.
+This was mainly due to a huge fixture backlog caused by their cup exploits, which saw them reach four finals.
+In the Hampshire Senior Cup they lost 0-2 against Portsmouth Reserves at Fratton Park - but won both the League and Russell Cotes Cups, defeating Sholing Sports in both finals.
+There was further success on 19th May when they won the South-West Counties Transformer Vase, defeating Clump Inn 4-1 in the second-leg of the final at Marchwood.

+However, this would soon prove be their last ever game as Price suddenly disbanded the club and retired.